m-caruso/Moneyball/README.md

-# Moneyball
-# Master Branch

-Tasks to Complete:
-  Import Data Sources
+# Import Data Branch
-  Clean/Normalize Data Sources
-  Integrate Data Sources
-  Begin Analysis
+collate and get all the data sources into one unit here